Rouven-Bender/css-var-lsp/README.md

 ## Limitations
 This lsp expects the json rpc messages to send the id as an int while the offical spec would allow for string or number

+Also the lsp only supports lower case letters for Vars currently and no special characters like -
 ## How to build the project
 ``go build .
 ## Connection to neovim